 When sitting down to map out your SWOT-informed content marketing strategy, consider the following tips.

 Top SWOT tips for content marketers:

-- Maintain success: Ensure that you will continue to have the resources necessary to maintain the creation of appropriate content.
+- Maintain success: Ensure you will continue to have the resources necessary to maintain the creation of appropriate content.